JustinK72/OnlyFoods/README.md

 [Heroku App](https://onlyfoodloginpage.herokuapp.com/signin.php)

-## Some example bootstrap for the carousel
+## Behind the scenes action carousel
 The code below uses a slide and arrows to display three different photos.
 We updated this code with our own images and added buttons that shoot it from page to page to display the different menu items and prices.
 ```html
 {